guilledk/bob/README.md

 ```
 You must have either Visual Studio or [Visual C++ Build Tools](https://blogs.msdn.microsoft.com/vcblog/2016/03/31/announcing-the-official-release-of-the-visual-c-build-tools-2015/)(Recommended).

-For all the info about config file syntax and command parameters bob accepts look in the wiki.
+For more info about config file syntax and command parameters that `bob` accepts, look in the wiki.

 ###Download